ahgroup/DSAIRM/auxilliary/to-do.md

 ## For later
+* Continue streamlining code base to make it more general/modular/flexible
+* Improve error messages when simulation failed (see basic bacteria app) - use color if possible
+* Start implementing unit tests using the testthat package
 * Add learning objectives to each overview tab
 * Update all solutions
-* Continue streamlining code base to make it more general/modular/flexible
-* Improve error messages when simulation failed (see basic bacteria app) - use color if possible
 * Clean up diagrams as needed
-* Mayb submit for Ropensci review: https://github.com/ropensci/onboarding
+* Maybe submit for Ropensci review: https://github.com/ropensci/onboarding

 ## Further apps that could be implemented